Our open research policies

 - If you are based in a location classified as a low or lower-middle income country by the World Bank, you may be eligible for an APC waiver or reduced APC rate.
 See our APC waiver policy below.

 - A number of organisations have established partnerships with us to cover the costs of an agreed number of gold open access articles from their regions.
-You can view a list of these on our Funded APCs page.
+You can view a list of these on our Open access publishing agreements page.

 There are a number of ways you can publish gold OA with Emerald; all our journals offer a gold OA option, our Emerald Open Research platform is fully gold OA, or you can publish a gold OA book.
 To find out more about the options available, visit our Open Research page.